grantgustafson/qr_tx/README.md

 ## Potential Improvements
 Integrity:
- - Use a PRNG in the LT encoding implementation to avoid issues with numpy version compatability (current depends on seed values)
+ - Use a PRNG in the LT encoding implementation to avoid issues with numpy version compatability (current implementation depends on seed values)

 Performance:
 - Use a more performant QR encoding library